-Since I moved to US back in 2001, I have faced the same challenges that all Hispanic Immigrant endures while working in different industries.
-It has been through this endurance that I have learned that we all have a responsibility to help all other Hispanic workers to overcome those obstacles.
-And I think that it’s a privilege to serve and give back to our profession and our Hispanic community.
-I am very honored to have the opportunity to nominate my name for the position as the Region VI Vice President.
-It has been my dream to be able to make a difference by not only facilitating the path for new Safety Professionals, but also to enhance our profession in such a way that we provide initiatives where leaders are spawned and a safety culture is fostered among our workforce.
-Bringing professionalism to our career is not only matter of speaking the same language, it is also to understand our cultural diversity and to include those who may assist in providing the tools needed to close those gaps and assure all safety messages are effectively delivered and understood.
-There is so much work to do, and I will love to have the opportunity to serve all those Safety Professionals, who with their ideas and mentorship will make the difference and help to change the perception of our profession.
+Since moving to the US in 2001, I have faced the same challenges that all immigrants endure while working in different industries.
+Through this endurance, I have learned that we all have a responsibility to help all other workers overcome those obstacles regardless of their origin.
+And I think it’s a privilege to serve and give back to our profession and the workforce community.
+I have been very honored to have the opportunity to be the administrator of the Hispanic Safety Professionals CIG.
+My dream has been to make a difference by facilitating the path for new Safety Professionals and enhancing our profession by providing initiatives where leaders are spawned and fostering a Safety culture among our workforces.
+Bringing professionalism to our career is not only a matter of speaking the same terminology but also understanding our cultural diversity and providing the tools needed to close those gaps and assure all safety messages are effectively delivered and understood.
+There is so much work to do, and I would love to have the opportunity to bring together all those Safety Professionals who, with their ideas and mentorship, will make a difference and help change our profession's perception.

-Thank you for considering my nomination and for giving the opportunity to serve and work for our Safety Professionals and ASSP.
+Thank you for considering my nomination and for allowing serving and work for our Safety Professionals in our Norther Area of Region VI and ASSP.